-

 What is Rooibos and where does it come from?

-The scientific name for rooibos tea is Aspalathus linearis.
+The scientific name for Rooibos is Aspalathus linearis.
 It grows naturally in the Cederberg region of South Africa, especially near the town of Clanwilliam.
 This area was the first place Rooibos was grown for commercial purposes.
 Benjamin Ginsberg, often called the "father of the Rooibos tea industry," was among the first to see its commercial potential.

 Commercial farming of Rooibos in Clanwilliam began to expand after Olof Bergh and other local farmers improved cultivation methods.
 These improvements were significant, especially after World War II when the Rooibos market crashed.
 In 1948, farmers formed the Clanwilliam Tea Cooperative to keep production and sales stable and under control.
 Exports of Rooibos tea from South Africa have grown from less than 500 tonnes in 1996 to almost 9,000 metric tonnes in recent years, showing a huge rise in market demand worldwide.